Fiat Punto: Trim levels

-The Punto was initially released in four different trim levels: S, SX, ELX and HLX, that were later renamed to Actual, Active, Dynamic and Emotion.
+The Punto was initially released in four different trim levels: S, SX, ELX and HLX, that were later renamed to Actual, Active, Dynamic and Eleganza.
 Three special versions of the three door hatchback were also available: Sporting, HGT and Abarth.
 The 'Sporting' had a six speed manual gearbox as standard.

 The top-level included such features as ABS, front and side airbags, window bags, remote central locking, front power windows, electrical power steering, air conditioning, a trip computer with four functions, CD player, CD changer, alloy rims and fog lamps.
 Options such as navigation and burglar alarm were also offered.

 After the facelift, it also received EBD, ESP with ASR and hill holder, climate control with double zone heating, heated seats, MP3 player and subwoofer (HGT only), rear parking sensors and cruise control as an option.
 A revised instrument panel with a larger display could now show the instant consumption too.